pylbrecht/talks/git-workflows/slides.md

 - Let's say we have four files.
 - Instead of staging all changes, we could stage single files.
 - But this is also very limitting

+- What if I want to only commit some parts of a single file?
 - What if a commit should span different parts of multiple files?

 ---